 Making lasting change in our companies, communities and our own can be hard, because of inherent conflict in our minds.
-In “Switch: How to Change Things when Change is Hard”, the Heath Brothers show us a 3-part framework that can help us to achieve desired change – at individual, organizational and societal levels – with significant results.
-In this summary, we’ll explain the 3 essential ingredients (the Rider, the Elephant and the Path) needed for effective change.
+In this book, the Heath Brothers show us a 3-part framework that can help us to achieve desired change – at individual, organizational and societal levels – with significant results.
+In this free Switch summary, you’ll learn about the 3 essential ingredients (the Rider, the Elephant and the Path) needed for effective change.

 Three Surprises About Change